 NYFA currently holds a long-term lease at 17 Battery Place and occupies the first, fourth, and fifth floors.
-The 17 Battery Pl. campus is normally open to students and staff Monday through Friday, from 8 a.m. to 10 p.m., Saturday, from 10 a.m. to 6 p.m., and Sunday, from 10 a.m. to 5 p.m.
+The 17 Battery Pl. campus is normally open to students and staff Monday through Friday, from 8:30 a.m. to 10 p.m., and Saturday, from 9 a.m. to 7 p.m.
+On Sundays, the school remains closed but may open for a special event.
 Students, faculty, and staff gain access to the first, fourth, and fifth floors via access control systems that require an identification card.
+Students, faculty, and staff are required to wear their identification cards at all times when on NYFA property.